-Credit Hours: 3 Prerequisite: PE 206 or instructor approval
+Credit Hours: 3 Prerequisite: HEA 300

 PE 410 Techniques of Coaching

 This course includes the philosophies of coaching, leadership, teaching techniques, team organization, sports strategies, preparation for events, and prevention and care of athletic injuries.

 PE 427 Motor Learning

 This course studies the current theories and principles explaining motor behavior and the psychological factors related to and affecting motor skill acquisition and performance.
 Topics include learning theories, information processing, motor control, state of the learner, nature of skills, and instructional considerations.